ipraveen/common-data/words.md

 # deterrent
 > something that makes someone decide not to do something
-- We would like to go, but cost is a major deterrent
+- We would like to go, but the cost is a major deterrent
 - They hope that the new law will be a deterrent against false advertising.